 Browse all awards and prizes which are currently offered by our journals, and enjoy exclusive free access to a selection of the latest award-winning papers.

-Need some tips on applying for future prizes?
+Need some tips on writing award-winning articles?
 Interested in learning how winning could help your career?
 Read inspiring stories from our previous award-winners below.

 Grasian Mkodzongi and Steven Nabieu Rogers

 “It is important to know the journal requirements before one submits an article to a chosen journal.
 Quite often articles can be rejected not because they are not good enough, but because they do not fit the agenda of that journal.”

 “In my experience, the key to a good literature review is its ability to tell a story.
 It must introduce a main topic, and then take the reader on a journey, coherently describing the concept from rudiments all the way up to sophisticated advances.”

 Theatre and Performance Research Association (TaPRA) postgraduate essay prize

 “Although ‘kill your darlings’ is a cliché, it proved good advice for my editing process.
 My ‘darling’ was the title, which originally started with a quotation from one of the plays.
 One of the peer reviewers pointed out it wasn’t actually that relevant to the essay.
 But it was such a good quote!
 I cut it.”